josephmate/OneNodeFeasibility/README.md

-This project attempts to experimentally determine when using one node to sort is sufficient.
+This project attempts to experimentally determine when using one node to do something is sufficient:

+1. sort
+2. datastore writes
+3. datastore reads

+Using this data, I'm hoping to answer questions like

+1. Can we support 1,000 writes per second on a database (BTree)?
+2. Can we support 10,000 reads per second on a database (BTree)?
+3. What about datastores that use log structure merge?
+4. How much data until I cannot process on a single node?

 | Power  |   Entries | Disk Size  | Java In Memory (sec) | Java IO (sec) | BSD Sort (sec) |